 The Mandalay Bay Convention Center in Las Vegas hosted over 6,000 security executives, analysts, hackers, academics, and government officials from 140 nations; another 14,600 accessed the conference’s digital platform.
-In its twenty-fourth year, the convention returns after a pandemic-caused hiatus with a unique hybrid experience.
+In its twenty-fourth year, Black Hat USA 2021 returns after a pandemic-caused hiatus with a unique hybrid experience.
 Even with low participation, security professionals are eager to meet each other and learn about the latest cybersecurity research, threats, trends, and technologies.

 It is one of the world’s biggest security conferences, attracting hundreds of thousands of security specialists and researchers every year.
 Likewise, this year was no different.
 One of the most significant differences between Black Hat 2020 and Black Hat 2021 was that attendees attended the event in-person or online.
 A majority of participants chose to stay home.
 A conference was held in Las Vegas from July 31 to August 5, 2021.
 Unlike previous years, Black Hat 2021 also featured three keynote presentations.
 Before this year, there had only been one keynote address, but now there were three.

 In this blog, we’ll go over seven stunning facts from Black Hat 2021 that made our jaw drop.